 Many people, especially children, are loaded with sugar on a daily basis.
 Almost everything has sugar in it.
 Children then complain about stomach discomfort and fatigue.
 Teachers notice a lack of focus, hyperactivity, and irritability.
 These signs can mean your child needs a gut cleanse.
 If you notice any of these signs, your child may need to detox.
 How can you help your child get rid of toxins?

 Make a decision that you and your family will go on a detox together.
-Now, when most hear the word detox, they may think of torture.
+Now, when most hear the word detox, they may think of torture, or something used by AA or an alternative to AA.
 To be honest, it’s not as complicated as you think.
 Simple changes will make a big difference.
 Here are a few examples:

 Drink Lots of Water